Filtered vs. Unfiltered Honey: What’s The Difference?

 • Ultrafiltration involves adding water to thin the honey out, filtering it through intense pressure, and removing the water to thicken the honey again.

-• Manukora honey is delicately strained to remove impurities, but it still retains its raw beneficial nutrients, including MGO, Leptosperin, and prebiotics.
+• Manukora honey is delicately strained to remove impurities but still retains its raw beneficial nutrients, including MGO, Leptosperin, and prebiotics.

-Yet, maybe you've heard a bit of buzzing about unfiltered and filtered honey.
+Maybe you've heard a bit of buzzing about unfiltered and filtered honey.
 So, what's the difference?
-The two have many distinctions, but the main difference is the nutrients within the final honey product.
+The two have many distinctions, but the main difference lies in the nutrients within the final honey product.

 Unfiltered honey is honey that still includes wax, pollen, and other particles that naturally get into the honey during the honey-making process.

 Unfiltered honey is generally unpasteurized or raw.
 However, it can also be strained and still be considered unfiltered.
-This is because straining will remove large particles from the honey, such as some bee parts, but is not as involved as the actual filtering process.
+This is because straining removes large particles from the honey, such as bee parts, but is not as involved as the actual filtering process.

 Filtered Honey Explained: Is Filtered Honey Any Good?

 Filtered honey is essentially honey that has had the honeycomb, wax, and other bits and pieces removed.
-This (along with high-heat processing) gives filtered honey its consistent and semi-crystal-clear look.
+This process, along with high-heat processing, gives filtered honey its consistent and semi-crystal-clear look.

 Honey can be filtered in a few different ways, but many commercial honey makers use a process called ultrafiltration.
 This process involves adding water to the honey to thin it out, filtering the thin honey through intense pressure, and then removing the water to thicken the honey again.